 I recall my views on the dreams being evenly split between ‘obvious red herring’ and ‘obviously prophetic’ on my first read.
 But I’m ever so curious to see what everyone else thinks.

 Round the fire

 I’m (re-)reading The Ninth Rain as part of the Wyrd and Wonder Read-along.
-See what my fellow readers had to say this week:
+See what my fellow readers had to say:

 Read-along Discussion Schedule